William Douglas Macleod

 William Douglas Macleod, also known as W.D.
 Macleod, (1 January 1892 – 21 March 1963) was a Scottish etcher who produced around 160 recorded plates between 1913 and 1949.
-He also painted in oil, made pencil and pastel drawings and created poster images for the British Railways’ West Highland Line.
+He also painted in oil, made pencil and pastel drawings and created poster images for the British Railways' West Highland Line.

 Early life and education

-Born in 1892 in Clarkston, East Renfrewshire, Scotland, Macleod’s drawing skills were recognised early-on by his school master at the Greenock Academy, William Walker (1878–1961), himself a professional etcher.
+Born in 1892 in Clarkston, East Renfrewshire, Scotland, Macleod's drawing skills were recognised early-on by his school master at the Greenock Academy, William Walker (1878–1961), himself a professional etcher.
 At school, Macleod became a life-long friend of the novelist George Blake (1893–1961), whose portrait he executed on at least three occasions and whose novel The Shipbuilders was to make a strong impression on him.
 Due to family pressure, Macleod began his professional life age 15, working at The British Linen Bank between 1906 and 1914, while also attending evening art classes at Edinburgh College of Art.

-Macleod served in the mounted cavalry of the Royal Artillery during World War I and whilst serving was involved in panoramic sketching for miliary purposes.
+Macleod served in the mounted cavalry of the Royal Artillery during World War I and whilst serving was involved in panoramic sketching for military purposes.
 In 1917, he was severely wounded in the leg.
 Whilst recovering in an American field hospital, he made a sketch of a fellow officer lying in critical condition, now in the collection at the National Galleries of Scotland.

 After the war and demobilization, Macleod enrolled at the Glasgow School of Art between 1918 and 1922, where he studied under Maurice Greiffenhagen (1862–1931) and Robert Anning Bell (1863–1933).